 Although the proposals did not impose a direct and complete ban on labour brokers, they essentially declare the function of labour brokers redundant, he said.

 “The likely result of certain clauses, for example, determining who the employer of labour broker employees is, is that fewer of these employees will be able to be contracted.
+In addition, this legislation will not necessarily result in an increase in permanent appointments, which could lead to a crisis,” Kruger warned.

 “The responsible regulation of the industry is crucial, but the present proposals will have a more negative than positive effect on job creation and could jeopardise the jobs of an estimated 850 000 employees who currently work in this system.
 It is essential that a healthy balance is found between the protection of employees and job security.”